Afihu/VGU_Care/docs/API_Documentation.md

 5. All passwords are hashed with bcrypt (12 salt rounds)
 6. **Auto-Assignment**: New appointments automatically assigned to least busy medical staff
 7. **Enhanced Permissions**: Medical staff can update any pending appointment
+8. **Time Slot System**: 20-minute appointment slots (9AM-4PM, Mon-Fri) with conflict prevention
-8. Test users are available in development environment
+9. Test users are available in development environment
-9. **All Core Tests Passing**: 100% test success rate achieved
+10. **All Core Tests Passing**: 100% test success rate achieved